 If holders of the private placement warrants elect to exercise them on a cashless basis, they would pay the exercise price by surrendering their warrants for that number of shares of common stock equal to the quotient obtained by dividing (x) the product of the number of shares of common stock underlying the warrants, multiplied by the difference between the exercise price of the warrants and the "fair market value" (defined below) by (y) the fair market value.
 The "fair market value" shall mean the average last reported sale price of the common stock for the 10 trading days ending on the third trading day prior to the date on which the notice of warrant exercise is sent to the warrant agent.
 The reason that we have agreed that these warrants will be exercisable on a cashless basis so long as they are held by our sponsor or its permitted transferees is because it is not known at this time whether they will be affiliated with us following an initial business combination.
-If they are affiliated with us following an initial business combination, their ability to sell our securities in the open market will be significantly limited.
+If they are affiliated with us following an initial business combination.
+If they are affiliated with us following an initial business combination of time when insiders will be permitted to sell our securities, an insider cannot trade in our securities in the open market will be significantly limited.
 We expect to have policies in place that prohibit insiders from selling our securities except during specific periods of time.
 Even during such periods of time when insiders will be permitted to sell our securities, an insider cannot trade in our securities if he or she is in possession of material non-public information.
 Accordingly, unlike public stockholders who could sell the shares of common stock issuable upon exercise of the warrants freely in the open market, the insiders could be significantly restricted from doing so.
 As a result, we believe that allowing the holders to exercise such warrants on a cashless basis is appropriate.